Author has written 13 stories for Final Fantasy: Crystal Chronicles, Pokémon, and Total Drama series.

 A simple summary of my fanfictions is below.
 If you're interested in any of them, you should totally read them.

-Final Fantasy: Tipa's Crystal Chronicles- I get the feeling that this is going to be my one masterpiece on this site, as I'm NEVER doing a fanfiction this long again!
+Final Fantasy: Tipa's Crystal Chronicles- I'm NEVER doing a fanfiction this long again!
 It's just a simple take on the storyline of Final Fantasy: Crystal Chronicles, with various subplots, humorous jokes, romance, and fun on the way.
-This is my longest story ever...and I'm never doing it again.
-Ever.
-XD
+Rather old.

 Total Pokemon World Tour!- The sequel to season one, Total Pokemon World Tour.
 Mew and Mewtwo are back again, and they're ready to torture all of the campers a second time!
 Now with 20% more singing!